-- (b) In addition to the rights afforded a student in a short-term suspension hearing, the student shall have the following additional rights: - In advance of the hearing, the opportunity to review the student's record and the documents upon which the principal may rely in making a determination to suspend the student or not; - 2. the right to be represented by counsel or a lay person of the student's choice, at the student's/parent's expense; - 3. the right to produce witnesses on his or her behalf and to present the student's explanation of the alleged incident, but the student may not be compelled to do so; - 4. the right to cross-examine witnesses presented by the school district; - 5. the right to request that the hearing be recorded by the principal, and to receive a copy of the audio recording upon request.
-If the student or parent requests an audio recording, the principal shall inform all participants before the hearing that an audio record will be made and a copy will be provided to the student and parent upon request. - (c) The principal or his/her designee shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the principal should consider in determining consequences for the student. - (d) Based on the evidence, the principal or his/her designee shall determine whether the student committed the disciplinary offense, and, if so, after considering mitigating circumstances and alternatives to suspension, what remedy or consequence will be imposed, in place of or in addition to a long-term suspension.
+(b) In addition to the rights afforded a student in a short-term suspension hearing, the student shall have the following additional rights:

+- 1. In advance of the hearing, the opportunity to review the student's record and the documents upon which the principal may rely in making a determination to suspend the student or not; - 2. the right to be represented by counsel or a lay person of the student's choice, at the student's/parent's expense; - the right to produce witnesses on his or her behalf and to present the student's explanation of the alleged incident, but the student may not be compelled to do so; - 4. the right to cross-examine witnesses presented by the school district; - 5. the right to request that the hearing be recorded by the principal, and to receive a copy of the audio recording upon request.
+If the student or parent requests an audio recording, the principal shall inform all participants before the hearing that an audio record will be made and a copy will be provided to the student and parent upon request.

+(c) The principal or his/her designee shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the principal should consider in determining consequences for the student.

+(d) Based on the evidence, the principal or his/her designee shall determine whether the student committed the disciplinary offense, and, if so, after considering mitigating circumstances and alternatives to suspension, what remedy or consequence will be imposed, in place of or in addition to a long-term suspension.
 The principal or his/her designee shall send the written determination to the student and parent by hand-delivery, certified mail, first-class mail, email to an address provided by the parent for school communications, or any other method of delivery agreed to by the principal and the parent.
-If the principal or his/her designee decides to suspend the student, the written determination shall: - 1.
-Identify the disciplinary offense, the date on which the hearing took place, and the participants at the hearing; - 2.
+If the principal or his/her designee decides to suspend the student, the written determination shall:

+- 1. Identify the disciplinary offense, the date on which the hearing took place, and the participants at the hearing; - 2.
 Set out the key facts and conclusions reached by the principal; - 3.
 Identify the length and effective date of the suspension, as well as a date of return to school; - 4.
-Include notice of the student's opportunity to receive education services to make academic progress during the period of removal from school;

-- 5. Inform the student of the right to appeal the principal's decision to the superintendent or designee, but only if the principal has imposed a long-term suspension.
-Notice of the right of appeal shall be in English and the primary language of the home if other than English as determined by the home language survey, or other means of communication where appropriate, and shall include the following information stated in plain language: - a) the process for appealing the decision, including that the student or parent must file a written notice of appeal with the superintendent within five (5) calendar days of the effective date of the long-term suspension; provided that within the five (5) calendar days, the student or parent may request and receive from the superintendent an extension of time for filing the written notice for up to seven (7) additional calendar days; and that the long-term suspension will remain in effect unless and until the superintendent decides to reverse the principal's determination on appeal. - (d) If the student is in a public preschool program or in grades K through 3, the principal shall send a copy of the written determination to the superintendent and explain the reasons for imposing an out-of-school suspension, before the suspension takes effect.
+Include notice of the student's opportunity to receive education services to make academic progress during the period of removal from school; - 5.
+Inform the student of the right to appeal the principal's decision to the superintendent or designee, but only if the principal has imposed a long-term suspension.
+Notice of the right of appeal shall be in English and the primary language of the home if other than a) the process for appealing the decision, including that the student or parent must file a written notice of appeal with the superintendent within five (5) calendar days of the effective date of the long-term suspension; provided that within the five (5) calendar days, the student or parent may request and receive from the superintendent an extension of time for filing the written notice for up to seven (7) additional calendar days; and that the long-term suspension will remain in effect unless and until the superintendent decides to reverse the principal's determination on appeal.